-The history of the OBD system dates back to the early 1960s.
+The history of the On Board Diagnostics system dates back to the early 1960s.

-- Volkswagen introduced an early model of OBD with scanning capability in 1968.
+- Volkswagen introduced an early model of On Board Diagnostics with scanning capability in 1968.

 - Subsequently, General Motors and Datsun in the year 1978 and 1980 developed a propriety version of the OBD called ALDL (Assembly Line Diagnostics Link) to test the ECM on their cars on the production line.

 - The SAE (Society of Automobile Engineers) in the year 1988, proposed a standardised diagnostics tool to be common across every vehicle.